Aptcoder/Aptcoder/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
- Mucho gusto hoy.
-Yup, I know a bit of spanish.
  I am Samuel, a software developer with a lot to learn :sweat_smile: .

  I currently am exploring the awesomeness of Javascript and the Node js engine.

- I enjoy being part of cool solutions to world problems.
+ I enjoy being part of performant solutions to world problems.

  Need me to be part of something cool?
 I can be found on twitter [@the4thmilz](https://twitter.com/milzthe4th)